MephamChrTiger/ChrisMephamIT1025/Lab 6/ReadMe.md

 ##### HTML and XML
 The difference between HTML and XML is that HTML describes presentation and XML describes content.
 An HTML document rendered in a web browser is human readable.
 XML is aimed toward being both human and machine readable.

+#### Components of a URL
+Every URL begins with the scheme.
+This tells your browser what type of address it is so the browser connects to it correctly.
+The domain name is the most prominent part of a web address.
+Typically, different pages on the same site will continue to use the same domain name.
+The top-level domain gives you more general information on what kind of site it is.
+Some URLs include a string of characters after the path—beginning with a question mark—called the parameter string.The anchor tells your browser to scroll to or load a specific part of the page.
+Usually the anchor begins with a hashtag and is used to direct your browser to a specific part of a very long page, like a bookmark.